From 2017-2021, breast cancer was the most commonly diagnosed cancer among U.S. women.

-In 2018, there were 477 new cases of breast cancer diagnosed in Anne Arundel County and 64 deaths from the disease.
+From 2017-2021, there were 2,459 new cases of breast cancer diagnosed in women in Anne Arundel County, and 348 deaths from the disease.

 The Anne Arundel County Department of Health’s Cancer Screening Service offers no-cost clinical breast exams, mammograms, Pap and HPV tests, and any necessary follow-up testing.